edwbaker/edwbaker.github.io/_posts/2026/2026-02-22-architecture-of-ws-camerad.md

 tags: ["Raspberry Pi", "sensor networks", "ws-camerad"]
 ---

-# Architecture of ws-camerad: A Multi-Consumer Camera Daemon for Raspberry Pi

 On Linux-based systems, a single process holds exclusive access to a camera device at any given time.
 This constraint presents a fundamental problem for systems in which multiple consumers — motion detectors, machine learning classifiers, video archivers, human operators — require concurrent access to the same frame data. ws-camerad addresses this by operating as a long-running daemon that acquires the camera once and distributes frames to an arbitrary number of consumers through several independent transport mechanisms.

 This post provides a detailed technical account of the daemon's internal architecture: how frames move from the image sensor through the processing pipeline to each consumer endpoint, and the implementation decisions that govern each stage.